ablesoftwaredev/codecook/README.md

 // specify params
 const targetFilePath = 'absolutePath/to/target/file'
-const searchPattern = 'some pattern' const codeToInject = 'this is some code'
+const payloadArray = [
+    {
+        // tabs is how much indentation you want for injected code
+        // 0 is the default. same indentation as search pattern code line.
+        "tabs": 0,
+        "searchPattern" : "search some code line",
+        "injection": "code to inject"
+    }
+]

 // inject code
+// code is injected below the search pattern code line
-codecook.inject(targetFilePath, searchPattern, codeToInject) // check console for message on completion
+// check console for message on completion codecook.inject(targetFilePath, payloadArray)
 ```

-This is an early prototype and needs more testing.

-Suggestions, bugs, enhancements are most welcome via PR!
-Thanks for your contributions.
+Suggestions, bugs, enhancements are most welcome via PR.
+Hope you find this library helpful!